-In many African communities, negative traditional beliefs exist about disabled people and people with impairments.
+In many communities across African countries, negative traditional beliefs exist about disabled people and people with impairments.
 Due to stigma and a lack of understanding, they are often seen as being non-human.
-This means that disabled people in Africa are among the poorest and most disenfranchised people in the world.
 They are frequently isolated in their own homes and go without education, medical care, social interaction and even food.
 Disabled children are at significant risk of harm and neglect - especially in the absence of the social safety nets that children are used to in richer nations.

 Disability Africa is working with disabled children and young people, their families and local organisations in The Gambia, Zambia, Kenya, and Uganda to create inclusive communities, where no-one is left behind.